OCR-D/spec/mets.md

 ## 6) Ranges of pages `mets:structLink`

-The `mets:structLink`describes the range of pages in part of document.
+The `mets:structLink` describes the ranges of pages in part of a document.

 #### Example